 Economic Development Department

-UNDRIP stands for the United Nations General Assembly in 2007, this resolution states that:
+Adopted by the United Nations General Assembly in 2007, this resolution states that:

 “Indigenous peoples have the right to practise and revitalize their cultural traditions and customs.
 This includes the right to maintain, protect and develop the past, present and future manifestations of their cultures, such as archaeological and historical sites, artefacts, designs, ceremonies, technologies and visual and performing arts and literature.”